 The Board recommends that the WSD and CPUC create structures that help the utilities adapt to changing technology to ensure that they are using the best methods available.
 As discussed in Section 2 of the WSAB's Recommendations on the 2021 Large IOU WMP Updates, a common data system would allow for streamlined parsing and evaluation of the environment.
-A centralized platform that enables peer review of data and models from the utilities is essential for accurately vetting utility processes, and for helping account for changes in the climate as they develop.
+A centralized platform17 that enables peer review18 of data and models from the utilities is essential for accurately vetting utility processes, and for helping account for changes in the climate as they develop.
 Utility modeling tools must be capable of being tested against utility data.
 While the WSAB appreciates the sensitive and confidential nature of the data collected, there are ways to anonymize data so that it may be shared with the scientific community for peer review.
 A data system should be ingesting all utility open data and be able to also manage semantic tagging of datasets for easy querying and evaluation.
 If such a data system already exists, the WSD should consider partnering with the organizations already managing such data.

-- 1. The 2022 WMP Guidelines should require utilities to explain how each of the reporting elements fit together and how their departments coordinate data collection amongst each other.
+- The 2022 WMP Guidelines should require utilities to explain how each of the reporting elements fit together and how their departments coordinate data collection amongst each other.
 The WSAB also recommends high resolution spatial detail for all GIS data reporting so that the WSD can assess the impact of the mitigation efforts. - 2.
 The 2022 WMP Guidelines should require improved reporting on modeling methods and assumptions, as outlined in these recommendations, so that the WSD and the public can verify the accuracy of these critical tools.
 For example, the WSD may need the utilities to provide maps that visualize modeling outcomes and additional descriptions about how those outcomes resulted in the utilities' specific mitigation decisions.
 The WSAB provides a detailed outline with recommended reporting elements, an expanded list similar to PG&E 2021 WMP Revision Notice requirements for reporting modeling methods, assumptions, inputs, outputs, and decision-making. - 3.
 The 2022 WMP Guidelines should require improved reporting on modeling outcomes and how these outcomes affect decision-making.
 This includes more detail about the utilities' prioritization criteria and how risk modeling outputs are used to make decisions, including specific examples of how mitigation measures were prioritized based on these models.
-This should include, for
+This should include, for example, how the utilities evaluate errors, such as line strikes, that occur during vegetation removal or repair and maintenance, and how these errors are factored into their risk assessment.

-&lt;sup>17 See the WSAB's Recommendations on the 2021 IOU WMP Guidelines, Section 3.2 at 27-28.
+17 See the WSAB's Recommendations on the 2021 IOU WMP Guidelines, Section 3.2 at 27-28.

-Scientists are motivated to do this type of work because they receive credit for their review.
+18 Scientists are motivated to do this type of work because they receive credit for their review.